-A general upper bound to t was shown in Theorem 2.
-It was also shown that when k=2, l=2, the bound is exact.
-For large k or l, the following theorem can give a better bound.
+A general upper bound to t has been shown in theorem 2.
+It has also been shown that when k = 2, l = 2, the bound is exact.
+For large k or l, the following theorem can give a better upper bound.